stefan-beuchert/HandGestureRecognizer/README.md

 | NN combined  | 2:38 min | 0.20813s |

 It can be seen that training and testing of the NN is a lot faster than for the SVM.
-This can be explained by the length of the data set which is taken quadratic into account for calculating the SVM where as the NN has not been slowed down too much by more data.
+This can be explained by the length of the data set which is taken quadratically into account for calculating the SVM whereas the NN has not been slowed down too much by more data.

 ## <a name="discussion"></a>7.
 Discussion and Outlook